FaizSayyid/determinism-in-simulation/README.md

 <img src="https://latex.codecogs.com/svg.image?p(x%7Cvar_1,...,var_n)=\int%20p(x%7Cvar_1,...,var_n,var_{womb})p(womb)\mathrm{d}womb" alt="p(x|var_1,...,var_n)=∫p(x|var_1,...,var_n,var_womb)p(womb)dwomb">
 </p>

+In this example we have marginalised (integrated) over all possible values that the womb can take.
+We have removed the variable womb from the conditioning set as we do not know the values that it takes, which in turn increases the uncertainty in our model.
+As we cannot measure the womb variable we instead represent it with a probability distribution.
+If the nature of this distribution is well understood we can explicity marginalise this variable out and different outcomes of the womb variable will recieve different weightings.
+In the much more likely case that we do not know that the womb variable exists we are implicity marginalising the womb variable away by modelling the height as a random variable, with an expectation (average) that is composed of the variables that we do know.
+This is of course, like all modelling, is a bit of a fudge.

 #### An information theoretic perspective on the same process
 From an information theoretic POV each time we condition on an additional variable we reduce the **entropy** of our simulation outcomes.
 If \( X \) represents a simulated outcome (e.g. height) and \( Z \) represents all the variables we condition on (sex, parental height, etc.), then: